kmcgrevey/adopt_dont_shop_paired/README.md

   Ok, so how do we actually get this app onto a web browser?

-  Simply type 'rails s' in your CLI, and you will now be able to view the code by navigating to 'localhost:3000' in your web broswer.
+  Simply type 'rails s' in your CLI, and you will now be able to view the code by navigating to 'localhost:3000' in your web broswer!

+  Ta dah!
+And you're done!

 #### FAQ